2012 Gatorade Duels: Race 2

-After the pit stops had been completed, Biffle reclaimed the first position, while Smith moved into second and Johnson was in third.
-The top three drivers were followed by Sadler and Kenseth.
-Kyle Busch was drafting off Logano throughout lap 46 but suffered with engine problems, allowing Logano to pull away.
-The top five were Biffle, Smith, Johnson, Sadler and Kenseth by the 50th lap.
-Kenseth had fallen to 13th but recovered to fifth after his crew chief Jimmy Fennig put Kenseth on a fuel-only pit stop.
-Johnson went up the track on lap 52, but regained control of his car.
-Six laps later, after the leaders ran single file, Kenseth received help from Johnson while running on the outside line to prepare for a race winning slingshot.
-Kenseth overtook his teammate Biffle on the inside in the tri-oval just after they started the final lap; Biffle had ignored an instruction by his crew chief Matt Puccia to stay on the yellow line and shield the bottom of the circuit and instead steered right to the outside to try and block onrushing cars, losing him momentum.
-Smith overtook Johnson on the backstraightaway for second following contact between both drivers.
+After the pit stops, Biffle retook the lead, Smith moved into second, and Johnson was in third.
+Sadler and Kenseth followed the top three drivers.
+Kyle Busch was drafting off Logano on lap 46 but developed engine troubles, allowing Logano to pull away.
+By the 50th lap, Biffle, Smith, Johnson, Sadler, and Kenseth were the top five.
+Kenseth had fallen to 13th but recovered to fifth after his crew chief Jimmy Fennig put him on a fuel-only pit stop.
+Johnson went up the track on lap 52 but regained control of his car.
+Six laps later, after the leaders ran single file, Johnson helped Kenseth on the outside line in preparation for a race-winning slingshot.
+Kenseth passed teammate Biffle on the inside of the tri-oval shortly after they began the final lap; Biffle had ignored his crew chief Matt Puccia's order to stay on the yellow line and shield the bottom of the circuit, instead veering to the outside to try to block oncoming traffic, losing momentum.
+Smith passed Johnson for second on the backstraightaway after both cars collided.

 Kenseth maintained the lead and crossed the finish line on lap 60 to win the race.
 Smith finished in second and Johnson third.
-Sadler and Biffle rounded out the top five finishers.
-Blaney and Nemechek earned the second pair of transfer spots that qualified them for the Daytona 500.
-Bayne, Tony Raines and David Stremme qualified for the Daytona 500 due to their qualifying speeds, with Terry Labonte using a champion's provisional to qualify.
-Waltrip, Richardson, Bill Elliott, Mike Wallace, Kenny Wallace and Yeley were the six drivers who failed to qualify for the Daytona 500 because they did not finish high enough in their respective Duels or set a fast-enough qualifying lap.
-The second race had a total of five lead changes among four different drivers and no cautions were shown.
-Biffle's total of 40 laps led was the highest of any competitor.
-Kenseth led two times for a total of ten laps.
+Sadler and Biffle completed the top five finishers.
+Blaney and Nemechek earned the second pair of transfer spots for the Daytona 500.
+Bayne, Raines, and Stremme qualified for the race based on their qualifying speed, while Terry Labonte qualified using a champion's provisional.
+Six drivers failed to qualify for the Daytona 500: Waltrip, Richardson, Bill Elliott, Mike Wallace, Kenny Wallace, and Yeley.
+They did not finish high enough in their respective Duels or set a fast enough qualifying lap.
+The second race saw five lead changes between four different drivers, with no cautions issues.
+Biffle led the most laps of any racer, at 40.
+Kenseth took the lead twice for a total of ten laps.